ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 As mentioned earlier, the mood level can be anywhere between -5 to +5.

 The update rule is that whatever mood Kiki and Bouba start with, they calm towards the neutral mood at their own rates.
-So this update rule uses a **parameter** called **calm down rate**.
+The **calm down rate** is called a **parameter**.
+We can think of a parameter as a weight assigned to a particular value used in the computation.
+In this case, calm down rate acts as a weight for the person's mood level.

 The update rule is coded as follows: